rubenwardy/minetest_modding_book/_en/map/objects.md

 matter whether it is attached or not.
 `set_attach` takes a relative position, but not as you'd expect.
 The attachment position is relative to the parent's origin as scaled up by 10 times.
-So `0,5,0` would be half a node above the parent's origin.
+So, `0,5,0` would be half a node above the parent's origin.

 For 3D models with animations, the bone argument is used to attach the entity to a bone.